NOTE: This Code was approved in November of 2021.

 The Committee may notify company employers of any allegations regarding Code violations by employees.
 The employer may participate in the enforcement process and designate a contact with the knowledge and authority to represent the employer.

-A complete complaint will be adjudicated within 20 business days, resulting in dismissal to sanction to request for remedial action to prevent recurrence.
+A complete complaint will be adjudicated within 20 business days, resulting in outcomes ranging from dismissal to sanction to request for remedial action to prevent recurrence.
 The Committee will allow the violator 20 business days to respond, to which the Committee will reply within 20 business days.
 This schedule may be suspended until the resolution of an external legal case related to the complaint.
 The Committee’s decision may be appealed to the Insights Association Board of Directors.
 Costs incurred in defense of an alleged violation will not be reimbursed.

 The Committee may impose the following types of sanctions: